CRamsan/over-stats/README.rst

         player_data.load_data()

 Print the entire profile's data in JSON format.
+You will notice that the output is organized in a similar fashion as in the source (https://playoverwatch.com/).

 .. code:: python

         import json
         print (json.dumps(player_data.raw_data, indent=4))

+This library does not hardcode the list of heroes, statistics or achievements.
+Instead you will need to retrieve those available values for the specific type of data you are retrieving.
+Even though this approach makes this library a bit more complicated to use, it also allows that new values such as new heroes will be handled transparently.

-You can find a more methods to access the data in the demo.py file.
+You can find more methods to access player data in the demo.py file.